benburwell/Pie/README.md

 * Powerful library of built-in functions you can implement in custom views

 Installation:
-* Copy PIE to a directory on your web server
+* Copy Pie to a directory on your web server
 * Run http://server/pie/install and follow setup instructions
 * Create your tables using the automagically-recognized format
 * You now have a fully featured site!